-Is $100 sufficient as a wedding gift in 2021?
-Yes!
-You will be glad to know that it is but it’s the bare minimum one should give.
+As a general rule $100 per person is a sufficient amount you should give as a wedding gift, but it is the minimum you should give.
 The ideal number would be somewhere around $150 per person and above.
 If you are close to the couple, then $200 and above per individual (if you can afford it) is the norm.

 There is no specific amount per se that everyone should stick to as the real value comes from your relationship with the couple.
 However, sometimes it might be considered a bit rude to gift them a very small sum of money.
 So, if you are stuck in a situation where you don’t know how much is considered to be good and how much will be too less, then here is a general overview of the matter.